ReChronoRain/HyperCeiler/README_en-US.md

 ## Supported versions

-MIUI 12.5 ~ 14 for Android 11 ~ 13
+MIUI 12.5 ~ 14 for Android 11 ~ 14/Xiaomi HyperOS1.0

 > Does not support heavily modified third-party MIUI/Xiaomi HyperOS Rom, heavily modified system software, and some foreign MIUI/Xiaomi HyperOS Rom;
 >
-> Currently, HyperCeiler is adapted for mobile devices based on Android 13 and MIUI 14.
+> Currently, HyperCeiler is adapted for mobile devices based on Xiaomi Android 14 and HyperOS1.0.
 The coverage is not very complete and requires continuous testing and improvement;
 >
 > HyperCeiler has stopped maintaining MIUI Rom for Android 11-12.
 If you want to use it, please stay at [this version](https://github.com/saraSakuHj/Cemiuiler/releases/tag/1.3.130)